-[Update, May 2015: There has been discussion on how this test is not scientifically-proven, and some readers have asked me for my thoughts on it.
+[Update, May 2015: There has been a discussion on how the bioresonance allergy test is not scientifically-proven, and some readers have asked me for my thoughts on it.

 I chose to let Latte go for this test solely because it is non-invasive and conducted at the clinic by a certified practitioner.
 I cannot vouch for its accuracy because I am not an expert but I have heard first-hand how the condition of some dogs has improved because of elimination after the test.